redhat-scholars/istio-tutorial/readme.md

 while true
 do
+time curl customer-tutorial.$(minishift ip).nip.io
-time curl $(minishift openshift service customer --url) sleep .1 done
+sleep .1
+done
 ```
 You will notice many requets to the customer endpoint now have a delay.
-If you are monitoring the logs for recommendations v1 and v2, you will also see the delay happens BEFORE the recommendations service is actually called
+If you are monitoring the logs for recommendation v1 and v2, you will also see the delay happens BEFORE the recommendation service is actually called

 ```
-stern recommendations -n tutorial or
+stern recommendation -n tutorial or
-./kubetail.sh recommendations -n tutorial
+./kubetail.sh recommendation -n tutorial
 ```
 Clean up
 ```
-oc delete routerule recommendations-delay -n tutorial
+oc delete routerule recommendation-delay -n tutorial
 ```

 ## Retry